blinkbitcoin/blink-for-woocommerce/docs/architecture/non-custodial-lightning-address.md

         order-pay page: QR code + polling
             │
-            ├─ browser asks the shop for the last observed status └─ scheduler asks the verify URL, on an escalating curve
+            ├─ browser asks the shop for the last observed status └─ scheduler asks the verify URL on a bounded cadence

         GET <verify URL>                                     LUD-21
              → {"settled": true, "preimage": "…"}